 non toxic sofa from Burrow

-This modular furniture is designed to be assembled, rearranged, and reconfigured so that you can not only move from home to home more easily, but you can also change the size of your sofa based on the your family size or living space.
+• Versatile: their modular furniture is designed to be assembled, rearranged, and reconfigured so that you can not only move from home to home more easily, but you can also change the size of your sofa based on the your family size or living space.

-Also, note that although Burrow uses solid wood in their furniture, they’re not 100% MDF-free.
+• Pros & cons on the wood they use.
+Although Burrow uses solid wood in their furniture, they’re not 100% MDF-free.
 For most of their furniture, they use TSCA Title VI compliant MDF, which is made in Europe and contains zero formaldehyde.
 The only exception to this is their headboards.
 Although they use solid wood for the actual frame part, the headboard is made with regular MDF.

 Burrow also offers financing through Affirm, free shipping, and 30-day returns.

-Although Burrow is not an organic or natural furniture brand, they do have a lot going for them in terms of chemical reduction.
+So, although Burrow is not an organic or natural furniture brand, they do have a lot going for them in terms of chemical reduction.

-6. Sabai
+Sabai

 non toxic sofa from sabai

-Their collection isn’t quite as large as some of the other brands listed here, but they do offer several different customizations, including type of fabric and leg material.
+• Their collection isn’t quite as large as some of the other brands listed here, BUT they do offer several different customizations, including type of fabric and leg material.
 They also offer slip covers, which can make it easier to keep your couch clean and/or switch up your look.

-All of Sabai’s furniture is ethically made in a family-owned factory in High Point, North Carolina.
+• Ethically made in a family-owned factory in High Point, North Carolina.
 In fact, 90% of their materials are sourced within 100 miles of their production facility!

 They do not offer financing at this time, but they do have a 30-day return policy and free shipping.